-- We have noticed an increase in the number of incorrect finding charts being submitted by Pls, which leads to inefficiency and a waste of telescope time.
-As a result, we will accept observations from blocks with incorrect finding charts starting from the third time this happens for the same proposal.
-We therefore urge Pls to please double-check their finding charts when submitting their phase 2s. - You may continue to use the PIPT version 5.5. - If you have missed a semester, check the "Changes from last call" in the previous versions of this document archived here.
+- SALTICAM overheads The overheads for SALTICAM dithers have been increased significantly this semester.
+This is to account more accurately for the difficulty in maintaining focus during a track, which leads to many blocks being rejected as we run out of track before completing dither sequences. - This semester we will be releasing revised PG0900 grating calibrations for linear polarization.
+These calibrations aim to remove the dependence on track position which can mainly be seen in the PA as a "ripple" in wavelength, stretching over several hundred Angstroms.
+A new version of the polSALT software will be released alongside this. - We have noticed an increase in the number of incorrect finding charts being submitted by Pls, which leads to inefficiency and a waste of telescope time.
+As a result, blocks with incorrect finding charts that were attempted to be observed will be accepted, starting from the third time this happens for the same proposal.
+We therefore urge Pls to please double-check their finding charts when submitting their phase 2s. - If you have missed a semester, check the "Changes from last call" in the previous versions of this document archived here.